iampeterbanjo/battleship/README.md

 - A battleship occupies 5 squares and a destroyer 4 squares on the grid
 - Each player takes turns guessing the location of their opponents ships on the grid
 - When a player hits a ship they get another turn
-- Destroyer all the computer's ships to win
+- Destroy all the computer's ships to win

 ## Development